deeppavlov/chatsky/CONTRIBUTING.md

 [commit message format](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716).

 ## Managing your workflow
-We use `poetry` as handy automation tool, which reads `pyproject.toml` to get specification for commands.
+We use `poetry` and `poethepoet` as handy automation tools, which reads `pyproject.toml` to get specification for commands.
 `poetry` is a tool for command running automatization.
-Usage signature of the `poetry` is `poetry run COMMAND`.
+Usage signature of the `poetry` is `poe COMMAND`.
 If your environment does not support `poetry`, it can be installed as a regular python package with `pip install poetry`.
+`poethepoet` will be automatically installed upon installation of `devel` dependency group.

 ### Platforms